noargs/ARM-cortex-m-FreeRTOS-stm32fx/09_queue_n_timers/README.md

 * We will use software timers `configUSE_TIMERS 1`, USART2 to send/receive command, hence we will not use SEGGER SystemView (Continous recording), or you can use Single shot recording, or use different USART peripheral for Continous recording.

-* USART2 priority must be greate than 5 (least priority, urgency), we will keep it 6
+* USART2 priority must be greater than 5 (least priority, urgency), we will keep it 6

-### Application layout
+## Application layout